dsplce-co/supabase-plus/README.md

 ⚡ Extra tools for managing Supabase projects — going beyond the regular Supabase CLI.

-`supabase-plus` (`sbp`) is a command-line utility that extends the official Supabase CLI with additional project management capabilities
+`supabase-plus` (`sbp`) is a batteries-included command-line utility that extends the official Supabase CLI with additional project management capabilities

 _Disclamer: this project has no affiliation with the official Supabase project or trademark._